davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

   - Use case tests
   - State transition diagram (state machine diagram)
   - Events (Redux actions created with createAction)
-  - The command, if the use case is a command
+  - The command, if the use case is a command handler
+  - A service validor, if necessary (invariant is mostly handled by the backend)
 - Shared between features:
   - The repository: implementation + interface (overkill to create a repository + repository interface per use case, manage its injection, etc.)
   - The domain model type